arthurpicht/virt-init-debian/README.md

 the vm will be configured for shared memory as well as the virtiofs filesystem is added.
 If a mountpoint is specified the respective directory is created and also an entry in /etc/fstab is generated.
 The shared folder will be mounted automatically on startup.

+## Acknowledgements

+This project is heavily inspired by https://github.com/pin/debian-vm-install, which provides a bash script for the same purpose.